-Its climate is characterised by mild winters, cool summers, humid air, abundant cloudiness, and frequent rainfall.
-A box plot of the monthly mean precipitation, maximum temperature, and minimum temperature from the E-OBS gridded dataset (Cornes

-- 130 et al., 2018) reveals the hydrological year (October of year n to September of year n+1) in the MLSHD (Figure 2).
+Its climate is characterized by mild winters, cool summers, humid air, abundant cloudiness, and frequent rainfall.
+A box plot of the monthly mean precipitation, maximum temperature, and minimum temperature from the E-OBS gridded dataset (European gridded observational dataset; Cornes et al., 2018) reveals the hydrological year (October of year nto September of year n+1) in the MLSHD (Fig. 2).
 The precipitation presents a high temporal variability across the year.
-According to the values of the median, the rainiest months are December and January, while the less rainy months are July and August (Figure 2a).
+According to the values of the median, the rainiest months are December and January, while the less rainy months are July and August (Fig. 2a).
 As expected, the greatest scattering for precipitation occurs during the autumn and winter months.
-Both the Miño and the Sil are remarkably regulated rivers, although they have a maximum flow in winter (January and February) and a minimum in summer (August and September) - 135 (Añel et al., 2014).
+Both the Miño and the Sil are remarkably regulated rivers, although they have a maximum flow in winter (January and February) and a minimum in summer (August and September; Añel et al., 2014).
 During winter, the large-scale circulation is mainly driven by the position and intensity of the Iceland Low, and western Iberia is affected by westerly winds that bring humid air and generate precipitation (Trigo et al., 2004).
 The movement of the sub-tropical anticyclone to the south leaves the region open to the influence of the frontal systems from the west, which are responsible for most of the precipitation.
 Synoptic-scale baroclinic perturbations from the Atlantic Ocean are responsible for most of the precipitation between October and May (deCastro et al., 2006a).
-Indeed, this period of months can - 140 be considered as the rainy season.
-Summer is predominantly influenced by high pressures, which determine air subsidence and consequently atmospheric stability (PGRH, 2016).
-The annual cycle of maximum and minimum temperature reveal an opposite cycle to that of precipitation (Figure 2b, c).
-According to the quartiles distribution of monthly mean temperatures values, the coldest months are December, January, and February; in these months, the extreme values of the average minimum temperature for the MLSHD has dropped to values below 0 °C. Finally, according to the interquartile range distribution of the maximum average temperature and middle values of 25.6 °C and 25.9 °C, July and August, respectively, are the hottest months.
+Indeed, this period of months can be considered as the rainy season.
+Summer is predominantly influenced by high pressures, which determine air subsidence and consequently atmospheric stability (Lorenzo et al., 2008).
+The annual cycle of maximum and minimum temperature reveals an opposite cycle to that of precipitation (Fig. 2b and c).
+According to the quartile distribution of monthly mean temperatures values, the coldest months are December, January, and February; in these months, the extreme values of the average minimum temperature for the MLSHD has dropped to values below 0 °C. Finally, according to the interquartile range distribution of the maximum average temperature and middle values of 25.6 and 25.9 °C, July and August, respectively, are the hottest months.